Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Results

 \section{Results}

 Our main result for the bulk viscosity of unpaired QM is displayed in fig.~\ref{fig:zeta_func_T_approx}.
-It highlights a qualitative contrast between the behavior of $\zeta$ in nuclear and quark matter and in addition demonstrates the important effect of interaction corrections in the latter case.
+It highlights a qualitative contrast between the behavior of $\zeta$ in { the confined and deconfined phases of QCD, with the more suppressed QM results peaking at lower temperatures,} and in addition demonstrates the important effect of interaction corrections in the latter case.
 Consistently with our expectations for quantities that vanish in the degenerate-mass limit, V-QCD appears to predict somewhat lower values for $\zeta$ than our other methods, but nevertheless retains the same qualitative features.

 A closer inspection of our results reveals a number of interesting further findings.
-First, explicit calculations at different temperatures show that in all three approaches, the bulk viscosity is insensitive to the $T$-dependence originating from the thermodynamic quantities in eqs.~\eqref{A1} and \eqref{C1}.
-As demonstrated in fig.~\ref{fig:d3d7_exact_approx} of Supplemental Material, to a good accuracy we can indeed set $T=0$ in these functions and only keep the $T$-dependence of the electroweak rate $\lambda_1$ in eq.~\eqref{eq:lambda1}.
-And second, another universal characteristic that all our results exhibit is an approximate quartic dependence on the strange quark mass which has been noted before in \cite{Alford:2006gy}.
+Explicit calculations show that in all three approaches, the bulk viscosity is insensitive to the $T$-dependence originating from {the coefficients $A_1$ and $C_1$ of eq.~\eqref{eq:zeta}.} As demonstrated in fig.~\ref{fig:d3d7_exact_approx} of Supplemental Material, to a good accuracy we can indeed set $T=0$ in these functions and only keep the $T$-dependence of the electroweak rate $\lambda_1$ in eq.~\eqref{eq:lambda1}.
+Another universal characteristic that all our results exhibit is an approximate quartic dependence on the strange quark mass which has been noted before in \cite{Alford:2006gy}.